jacinabox/Indexing/README.md

 To build the Haskell part of the application, use

-ghc UI.hs -o Index -O2 -DWIN32 -threaded +RTS -N
+ghc UI.hs -o Index -O2 -DWIN32

 Hard problems to solve with this project: